-- Bit 7 In Setup: Used to indicate when scale is in setup mode - Bit 8 Power up zero failure: Used to indicate when scale has not been able to complete its power- up restore/reset of zero - Bit 9 GWP out of tolerance: Used to indicate when scale has a GWP out of tolerance error - Bit 10 Selected Scale: Used to indicate which scale is "selected" and therefore in focus or seen on the device display for multi-scale devices (a single channel device will always have its scale selected)
+- Bit 7 In Setup: Used to indicate when scale is in setup mode - Bit 8 Power up zero failure: Used to indicate when scale has not been able to complete its powerup restore/reset of zero.
+This condition usually indicates that the customer must remove an object from the scale before operating it.
+The failure condition also indicates excessive material buildup on the scale. - Bit 9 Reserved - Selected Scale: Used to indicate which scale is "selected" and therefore in focus or seen on the device display for multi-scale devices (a single channel device will always have its scale selected).